Rosalind Howard, Countess of Carlisle: Views and causes

 Despite being plagued by poor health, Howard made use of her organisational skills.
 She joined Liberal Party women's associations and the temperance movement, involved herself in the management of the extensive family estates and took part in local government.
 She took the temperance pledge in 1881 and started requiring teetotalism from her tenants and closing down public houses on her estates the next year.
 Howard gained further credit in 1889 when her husband succeeded his uncle William as 9th Earl of Carlisle, thereby also inheriting the family fortune, and she became known as Countess of Carlisle.
 In 1891, a United Kingdom Alliance official convinced Lady Carlisle to speak on the subject of temperance at a drawing-room meeting of women.
 She soon became a successful platform speaker and vice-president of the United Kingdom Alliance, as well as president of the North of England Temperance League in 1892.

 In 1890, Lady Carlisle became a member of the Women's Liberal Federation and persuaded the organisation to support extending the suffrage to all women, but denounced Pankhurst suffragettes' violent methods.
 She presided over the federation from 1894 until 1902 and again from 1906 until 1915.
 She was elected president of the British Women's Temperance Association in 1903 and president of the World's Woman's Christian Temperance Association in 1906, retaining both offices until her death.
 Lady Carlisle disagreed with the policy of her predecessor, Lady Henry Somerset, and Thomas Palmer Whittaker, who, among other things, advocated compensating licence holders who lost their livelihoods due to temperance.

 The Countess of Carlisle allied herself with a small group of Liberal MPs, including her son Geoffrey, her son-in-law Charles Henry Roberts, her secretary Leifchild Leif-Jones and her neighbour Sir Wilfrid Lawson.
 The Good Templars supported her policies, but she refused invitations to join the mostly working-class and lower middle-class organisation.

 When Lady Carlisle's daughter, Lady Dorothy Georgiana Howard, was attending Girton College, her closest college friends included archaeologist Gisela Richter and future candidate for Roman Catholic Sainthood Anna Abrikosova.
-During vacations, both were honored guests of Lady Carlisle at Castle Howard and Castle Naworth.
+During vacations, both were honored guests of Lady Carlisle at Castle Howard and Naworth Castle.

 Although she had opposed the South African War, Lady Carlisle firmly supported British resistance to the Germans in the First World War.
 The temperance movement and the Liberal Party had divided by then, leaving her without significant political influence.
 She supported H. H. Asquith despite his unwillingness to promote prohibition and opposed David Lloyd George's proposal to nationalise the drink trade during wartime.
 Though she worked hard to improve the working-class people's living conditions, she was an élitist who resented their role in democracy.